joswayski/joswayski-snhu-capstone.github.io/README.md

 ---

 • Develop an accompanying narrative that explains why you selected this artifact and the skills showcased in enhancing it.
-• Submit the artifact and narrative for instructor review and comments.
-You will then have the opportunity to incorporate these comments and polish the artifact before publishing it in the ePortfolio.

 The narrative should focus less on the actual creation of each artifact and more on the learning that happened through the creation of the artifact.

 .
 Submit in the course a written narrative about your professional journey---you can also share this on GitHub, but it must align to how you quantifiably (not I think, I feel but this aligns with this standards, best practice, security practice etc.) REACHED the five course outcomes through your enhancements: